For Readers/Parents

 Mission

-My reviews tend to focus on the positives, but I also try to be frank about content or writing that didn’t suit me.
+My reviews tend to focus on the positives, but I also try to be frank about content or writing that doesn’t suit me.
 I’m always open to questions or added insights on my reviews.

 Searching for Book Reviews by Title, Author, Genre, or Keyword